incomingstick/HackerRankChallenges/C++/Introduction/Virtual Functions/README.md

 The class _Student_ should have two data members: _marks_, which is an array of size **6** and _cur_{id}_.
 It has two member functions: _getdata_ and _putdata_.
 The function _getdata_ should get the input from the user: the _name_, _age_, and the _marks_ of the student in **6** subjects.
 The function _putdata_ should print the _name_, _age_, _sum_ of the marks and the _cur_{id}_ of the student.

-For each object being created of the _Professor_ or the _Student_ class, sequential id's should be assigned to them starting from **1**.
+For each object being created of the _Professor_ or the _Student_ class, sequential IDs should be assigned to them starting from **1**.

 Solve this problem using virtual functions, constructors and static variables.
 You can create more data members if you want.